Lettice Knollys: First marriage and love affair

 In late 1560 Lettice Knollys married Walter Devereux, Viscount Hereford.
 The couple lived at the family seat of Chartley in Staffordshire.
 Here, the two eldest of their five children, the daughters Penelope and Dorothy, were born in 1563 and 1564, respectively.
 Lettice Devereux returned to court on at least one occasion, in the summer of 1565, when the Spanish ambassador Diego Guzmán de Silva described her as "one of the best-looking ladies of the court" and as a favourite with the Queen.
 Pregnant with her first son, she flirted with Robert Dudley, Earl of Leicester, the Queen's favourite.
 The Queen found out at once and succumbed to a fit of jealousy.
-The Viscountess went back to Staffordshire where, in November 1565, she gave birth to Robert, later 2nd Earl of Essex.
+The Viscountess retired to Herefordshire where, in November 1565, she gave birth to Robert, later 2nd Earl of Essex.
 Two more sons followed: Walter, who was born in 1569, and Francis, who died soon after birth at an unknown date.

-Walter Devereux was raised to the earldom of Essex in 1572.
+Lettice's husband was raised to the earldom of Essex in 1572.
 In 1573 he successfully suggested to the Queen a project to plant Englishmen in Ulster.
 In the autumn he went to Ireland, not to return for two years.
 During this time Lettice Devereux possibly engaged in a love affair with the Earl of Leicester; her whereabouts in the following years are largely unknown, though.
 In 1573 Leicester sent her a present of venison at Chartley from his seat Kenilworth Castle in Warwickshire, and she made hunting visits to Kenilworth in 1574 and 1576.
 She was also present in July 1575 when Dudley entertained the Queen with a magnificent 19-day festival at the castle.
 Elizabeth and the court (including the Earl of Leicester) then progressed to Chartley, where they were welcomed by the Countess of Essex.

 When Walter Devereux returned to England in December 1575, the Spanish agent in London, Antonio de Guaras, reported:As the thing is publicly talked of in the streets, there can be no harm in my writing openly about the great enmity between the Earl of Leicester and the Earl of Essex, in consequence, it is said, of the fact that while Essex was in Ireland his wife had two children by Leicester. ...
 Great discord is expected in consequence.